Business Spotlight: Transforming Your Thought Life: Christian Meditation in Focus

 Recently, I had the honor of being part of a book launch team for the book Transforming Your Thought Life, by Sarah Geringer.

 Now I have to say, I was a bit hesitant to agree to this.
-I was not sure I had the time to commit and if I was going to do it, I wanted to fully commit.
-I do not like to do things half heartedly.
+I wasn’t sure I had the time to commit and if I was going to do it, I wanted to fully commit.
+I don’t like to do things half-heartedly.
 (At least when it comes to things for other people.
 I cannot speak to my housekeeping skills. ;))

 Well, after some prayerful thought and the enticement of getting a free book and some free resources, I agreed.

 God’s Gentle Nudge: